Active learning with physics-informed neural networks for optimal sensor placement in deep tunneling through transversely isotropic elastic rocks: Results

+From Table \ref{tab:displacement_errors_combined}, it can be observed that, when only extensometer data are queried (``extensometer mode''), low relative errors are achieved across all zones for $\beta \in \{45^\circ, 90^\circ, 135^\circ\}$.
+In particular, errors remain below approximately 5--7\% in Zone~1 for both $u_x$ and $u_y$, and increase moderately with distance, staying below 10\% overall.
+For $\beta = 0^\circ$, the model exhibits larger errors in the prediction of $u_x$.
+This can be explained by the fact that the horizontal displacement component has a low amplitude in this configuration, making its reconstruction more difficult.
+In contrast, $u_y$, which dominates the displacement field in this case, is predicted with good accuracy.
+When only convergence data are queried after the two initial extensometer data are read (``convergence mode''), the relative errors are systematically higher than in extensometer mode for all zones and bedding plane orientations.
+Nevertheless, the displacement field remains reasonably well reconstructed in Zone 1, while the accuracy degrades more significantly when the distance from the tunnel increases.

-These results indicate that the proposed active learning strategy effectively enables (i) the selection of the most informative measurements to enhance model performance, and (ii) the progressive reconstruction of the displacement field around a deep circular tunnel.
-However, the current algorithm is inherently greedy, as it selects only the next measurement point without considering the overall arrangement of sensors.
+Finally, these results indicate that the proposed active learning strategy effectively enables (i) the selection of the most informative measurements to enhance model performance, and (ii) the progressive reconstruction of the displacement field around a deep circular tunnel.

+A limitation of the proposed approach is that a minimum of two extensometers is required to initialize the active learning process.
+If fewer measurements are employed, the model fails to reconstruct the displacement field and to identify the physical parameters.
+Furthermore, the current algorithm is inherently greedy, as it selects only the next measurement point without considering the overall arrangement of sensors.
 As a result, it does not optimize a global sensing strategy and may miss combinations of points that could collectively provide more informative or efficient coverage of the domain.
-This direction will be further explored in future work.
-Here, satisfactory initialization was achieved using two extensometers, as employing fewer measurements often resulted in model divergence.
-It would be interesting to optimize the initialization of data sampling in future research.